dshorthouse/bloodhound/spark.md

 val occurrences = df1.join(df2, Seq("gbifID"), "left_outer")

-//optionally save the DataFrame to disk so we don't have to do the above again occurrences.write.mode("overwrite").save("occurrences")

-//load the saved DataFrame, can later skip the above processes and start from here val occurrences = spark.
-    read.
-    option("header","true").
-    load("occurrences")

 //set some properties for a MySQL connection val prop = new java.util.Properties prop.setProperty("driver", "com.mysql.cj.jdbc.Driver")